 4. Double-check domain issues and 301 pages.

 If there are subdomains out there or 301 pages that are linked to your company this could be affecting your traffic.
-Check out this point by visiting this website and typing in your domain.
 It’s as simple as that.
 If 301 pages or sub-domains do show up that you don’t want, be sure to delete them immediately to bring that traffic and those rankings back to your main website.

 5. Utilize SEO audit tools to help you record easier and analyze better.